 A soft drink is generally composed by:

-The most popular Italian soft drinks are orange soda, lemon soda, coke, citron drinks, chinotto and tonic water, but also ice tea, all sorts of alcohol-free aperitifs, energy and sports drinks.
+The most popular Italian soft drinks are orange soda, lemon soda, coke, citron drinks, chinotto and tonic water, but also ice tea, all sorts of alcohol-free aperitifs, and energy and sports drinks.

 The beverage sector is dominated by large multinational corporations, like the Coca-Cola group (owner of the world-famous trademarks Coca-Cola, Fanta and Sprite, but also of Powerade, Burns, and Nestea to name a few), the PepsiCo group (known for the brands Pepsi, 7up, Gatorade and Lipton Ice Tea), the Austrian giant Red Bull, world-leader in the energy drink sector with its production of the same name, and the Orangina Schweppes group (producer of the famous drink).

-In our country there are companies which produce world-famous Italian-made soft drinks too, so let us show you our selection: the top 5 brands of Italy soft drinks that are famous throughout the world!
+In our country there are companies which produce world-famous Italy soft drinks too, so let us show you our selection: the top 5 brands of Italy soft drinks that are famous throughout the world!

 San Pellegrino is the most famous and traditional orange soda in Italy, with a history going back to 1932.
 The high quality of its ingredients gives this iconic, yellow-orange drink a genuine and natural flavor with small bubbles which are pleasing to both the palate and the eye.
-It’s delicate, with a slightly bitter note of orange that ripened in the sun and a medium level of sweetness, which give the beverage a unique flavor that suits the taste of young and old.
+It’s delicate, with a slightly bitter note of orange that ripened in the sun and a medium level of sweetness, which gives the beverage a unique flavor that suits the taste of young and old.

-The Italian soft drink San Pellegrino is delightful to the tongue, thanks to their genuine Italian taste.
+The Italian soft drink San Pellegrino is delightful to the tongue, thanks to its genuine Italian taste.
 It’s enough to open a bottle to taste the incomparable Italian citrus anywhere you are in this world, making any moment special.

-Crodino is a bitter, non-alcoholic aperitif and is produced since 1964.
+Crodino drink is a bitter, non-alcoholic aperitif and is produced since 1964.
 The company is part of the Campari group since 1995.

 It’s an Italian soft drink based on plant extract and sugar and is generally sold in 10cl bottles.
 It’s a brand leader in Italy and well known and appreciated everywhere in the world.
-Crodino is the non-alcoholic aperitif by definition, the most sold and appreciated.
+Crodino drink is the non-alcoholic aperitif by definition, the most sold and appreciated.
 The secret to its success is its unique and intriguing flavour, obtained through an extract which today is still prepared according to tradition, from a blend of herb infusions, plants and parts of fruits, all carefully selected.

-After 13 years of visual advertising featuring a gorilla drinking Crodino in a bar, the torch has been passed to an international testimonial: the American actor Owen Wilson.
-In the commercials, which were shot in Mexico City by the director Sebastien Grousset, the actor becomes the life of the party (on the beach or in an apartment) driving the world crazy thanks to a Crodino.
+After 13 years of visual advertising featuring a gorilla drinking Crodino drink in a bar, the torch has been passed to an international testimonial: the American actor Owen Wilson.
+In the commercials, which were shot in Mexico City by the director Sebastien Grousset, the actor becomes the life of the party (on the beach or in an apartment) driving the world crazy thanks to Crodino.